-Also, adjusted net revenues exclude investment gains and losses and dividends and interest on employee long-term incentive compensation-related investments.
+Adjusted net revenues exclude investment gains and losses and dividends and interest on employee long-term incentive compensation-related investments.
+Also, we adjust for certain acquisition-related pass-through performance-based fees and performance related compensation.

-During the first quarter of 2020, we wrote-off an investment that had been received in exchange for the sale of software technology, bringing the balance to zero.
-Previously, we had been excluding the value of this investment from adjusted net revenues.
+During the fourth quarter of 2021, we wrote down an equity method investment; this write-down brought the investment balance to zero.
+Additionally, during the first quarter of 2020, we wrote-down an investment that had been received in exchange for the sale of software technology; the write-down brought the investment balance to zero.
+Previously, we had been excluding the investment from adjusted net revenues.